Counseling Degrees & Licenses in West Virginia

 • Clinical mental health counseling (CMHC) – Graduates of this program receive the training necessary to become licensed professional counselors.

-• School counseling – This program trains professional counselors to work with student populations ranging from pre-K to adults.
+• School counseling – This program trains professional counselors to work with students from pre-K to adults.
 Graduates of this program are also trained to effectively work with numerous stakeholders, including parents, teachers, school administrators, and varied members of the larger local community.
 The curriculum is designed based on the American School Counselor Association’s (ASCA) National Model and the West Virginia Comprehensive Developmental School Counseling Program Model.

 • Location: Morgantown, WV